Haagerup property and group-invariant percolation: Haagerup Property and Quantitative Estimates

 Since $\Gamma$ acts properly, it follows that

 which concludes the proof. \eproof

-\begin{example} We give two familiar examples of spaces with walls. \begin{enumerate} \item A locally finite tree $T$ has a natural structure of space with walls by declaring $\skriw$ to consist of partitions into two connected components which are obtained by removing an edge.
-A group acts properly on $(T,\skriw)$ if and only if it acts properly on the tree $T$. \item The graph $\Z^2$ can be split into two discrete half-spaces orthogonal to the horizontal axis, resp.\ vertical axis, by cutting for fixed $x\in\Z$ along all edges of the form $[(x,y),(x+1,y)]$, resp.\ by cutting for fixed $y\in\Z$ along all edges of the form $[(x,y),(x,y+1)]$.
+\begin{example} (Wall structures for Euclidean lattices and trees) We give two familiar examples of spaces with walls:

+$\bullet$ A locally finite tree $T$ has a natural structure of space with walls by declaring $\skriw$ to consist of partitions into two connected components which are obtained by removing an edge.
+A group acts properly on $(T,\skriw)$ if and only if it acts properly on the tree $T$.

+$\bullet$ The graph $\Z^2$ can be split into two discrete half-spaces orthogonal to the horizontal axis, resp.\ vertical axis, by cutting for fixed $x\in\Z$ along all edges of the form $[(x,y),(x+1,y)]$, resp.\ by cutting for fixed $y\in\Z$ along all edges of the form $[(x,y),(x,y+1)]$.
 This defines a family of walls on $\Z^2$ such that the number of walls separating two points is equal to their graph distance.
-Clearly the same applies in the case of $\Z^d$ for some $d\in\N$. \end{enumerate} \end{example}
+Clearly the same applies in the case of $\Z^d$ for some $d\in\N$. \end{example}